Charlie-boop/AnscombeQuartet/README.md

 Understand mean, standard deviation, and regression coefficients Demonstrate the concept of the Anscombe quartet

-For this simple exercise I used the library "car" and the Excel spreadsheet containing the sample data.
+For this simple exercise I used the library "car" and the Excel spreadsheet from Harvard Business Impact's Coursepack:"To Plot or Not to Plot: An Exercise on Understanding and Comparing Datasets" containing the sample data.

 I carried multiple operations for summary statistics: standard deviation, mean and correlation.
 Additionally I carried out simple linear regression, ran Analysis of Variance tests and the levene test on the data.
 Finally I used scatterplots to visualize the data.